Instrument: Universal Core Identity Model

 The Four Rings

 The Universal Core Identity Model organizes identity into four distinct layers.
-Each layer contains a different type of information and must remain properly positioned for the system to function coherently.
+Each layer contains a different type of information, and each must remain properly positioned for the system to function coherently.

-Structural Relationship Perspective depends on Society.
+Structural Relationship: Perspective depends on Society.
 Society depends on Location.
 Location depends on the Human Core.
 Instability occurs when outer layers attempt to override inner ones.
+Each ring inherits stability from the one beneath it.
+When an outer ring is used to override an inner one, the structure doesn't just bend — it breaks, and the break shows up as conflict, harm, or a decision that doesn't survive contact with reality.

 Why This Matters